igeorge0902/Gateway/dalogin/README.md

 ----
 - it will use a redirection: basically the browser in the webview will tell the server it uses a mobile browser and as such is going to use a designated headerField called M, too.

 In iOS, all the requests are going to be copied into a new mutable one, that go through the url protocol (NSURLProtocol).
 The protocol can and will set a header value for these particular NEW requests, and these new requests are going to make the actual connection, with the added headerField.
-Please note, that the header of the request is goint to make a preflight regardless the body part has been cached.

 The js in the webView is going to pick up this value that is set into the headerField M, but it checks only if its value is undefined or not, and sets the values of "window.location.href" according to the server response: As the iOS has set the value for the headerField already, the server is going to know that a redirection must be carried out, and the iOS will close the webView after the redirect has been carried out successfully, also knowing that the webView has finished the redirect successfully.
 For the webview request we are happy the value of the headerfield M is cached, even though it is not readable, but we check only if it is an object or null.